Double-discount on quality-focused portfolio

 AVI Global Trust (AGT) offers a genuinely different investment approach to those of competing trusts.
 It also has a good track record of beating its performance benchmark.

-Some well-timed trades and a willingness to look through the current COVID-19 disruption affecting some businesses have helped drive strong performance from AGT over the past few months.
-The trust’s shares are on an attractive discount and it is itself invested in a portfolio of high-quality family holding companies, closed-end funds and cash/asset-rich Japanese securities, which collectively trade at a weighted average discount of 30.1% (as at 18 January 2021) to the value of their underlying assets.
+The manager believes that some well-timed trades and a willingness to look through the current COVID-19 disruption affecting some businesses have helped drive strong performance from AGT over the past few months.
+The trust’s shares are trading on a discount of 10.3% and it is itself invested in a portfolio of what the manager believes are high-quality family holding companies, closed-end funds and cash/asset-rich Japanese securities, which collectively trade at a weighted average discount of 30.1% (as at 18 January 2021) to the manager’s estimated value of their underlying assets.
 The manager sees numerous catalysts to unlock value from AGT’s portfolio over 2021.